The thread about an A to Z (almost!) of Edinburgh and Leith streets that are named after women

 Lady Lawson Street in 1914, by Robert Berry. © Edinburgh City Libraries

-Lady Nicolson's Park.
-Edgar's Town Plan of 1765.
+Nicolson House, Square and Street.
+Kincaid's Town Plan of 1784.
 Reproduced with the permission of the National Library of Scotland

 N is for Nicolson Square (and Street).
 These were built between 1765-1780 on the park lands and house of Lady Nicolson, Elizabeth Carnegie.
 She moved to the Pear Tree House (now the Pear Tree pub) to allow the road and square to be built.
 The Nicolson Baronets had owned the land here since the early 16th century, the title becoming dormant in 1743 on the death of her husband, the 7th Baronet.
 The house (highlighted yellow) remained here until around 1790 when Nicolson Street and South Bridge were connected.